xphx/master-thesis/background/main.typ

 == Complex Paints

 Up until now, we have always painted our shapes using one single color.
 While this is by far the most common operation, there are actually many different kinds of fills that can be used.
-The exact set of filling primitives that is available can vary: In the case of SVG and HTML Canvas, the two main types of paint are _gradients_ and _patterns_ #cite(<svg1_spec>, supplement: [ch.
+The exact set of filling primitives that is available can vary: For example, in the case of SVG and HTML Canvas, the two main types of paint are _gradients_ and _patterns_ #cite(<svg1_spec>, supplement: [ch.
 13]) #cite(<html_spec>, supplement: [ch.
 4.12.5.1.10]).
-The PDF specification defines some additional paints, such as triangle meshes and Coons patch meshes.
+The PDF specification, however, defines some additional paints, including triangle meshes and Coons patch meshes #cite(<pdf_spec>, supplement: [p.
+192-201]).
 In this section, we will narrow our focus on the two paints commonly used in web rendering.
+Instead of explaining the exact semantics of patterns as they are specified in the SVG specification, we will make a simplification and only talk about plain _image fills_, which can be seen as a subset of pattern fills.

 === Gradients
 Conceptually, gradients represent smooth transitions between two or multiple colors.
 We consider a range of a parametric value $t $ between 0.0 and 1.0 and assign a number of colors to a specific position on that range.
 For example, we could assign the color blue to the position 0.0, the color red to the position 0.4, the color yellow to the position 0.7 and finally the color green to the position 1.0.
 All of the other positions that have not been explicitly specified are calculated by doing a linear interpolation between the given stops.
 The result of mapping out the whole range is visualized in @gradient_line.